rileyeaton-ubc/ubc-520-a1/README.md

 2. Run `python -m pip install -r requirements.txt`
 3. Run `python generate_logins.py`

 This script will use the dataset you cloned, but a new or larger one can still be generated using the script mentioned above, which is simply run the same way.
+The graphs generated from the tests in this script can be found under the `img` folder.